esmero/archipelago-deployment/docs/osx.md

 docker exec -ti esmero-php bash -c 'scripts/archipelago/deploys.sh'
 ```
 Open your most loved Web Browser and point it to http://localhost:8001

 Note: It can take some time to start the first time (Drupal needs some warming up).

-Also, to make this docker-compose easier to use we are doing something named bind mounting your folders.
-Good thing is you can edit files in your machine and they get updated instantly to docker. bad thing, it runs slower than on Linux.
-Speed is a huge factor here, but, you get the flexibility of changing, backing up and persisting files without having a Docker University Degree.
+Also, to make this docker-compose easier to use we are doing something named `bind mounting` (or similar...) your folders.
+Good thing is you can edit files in your machine and they get updated instantly to docker. bad thing, OSX driver runs slower than on Linux.
+Speed is a huge factor here, but you get the flexibility of changing, backing up and persisting files without needing a Docker University Degree.

 ### Need help?
 Blue Screen?
 Missed a step?
 Need a hug?
 If you see any issues or errors or need help with a step, please let us know (ASAP!).
 You can either open an `issue` in this repository or use the [Google Group](https://groups.google.com/forum/#!forum/archipelago-commons).
 We are here to help.